jhudsl/OLD_Cancer_informatics_for_PIs/03-computing.Rmd

 Increasingly large datasets like the NCBI Sequence Read Archive are being stored on the Cloud.
 If your work relies on being able to access the entire dataset, then the Cloud may be your only practical option.
 Furthermore, if you work with controlled access data, then more platforms are providing compliance with regulations like HIPPA and FedRAMP.

 3) Do I need to work with collaborators?
 Computational research increasingly involves larger and larger collaborations.
-While many fragmented systems exist to share work, the Cloud presents an opportunity for everyone to share the exact same computational environment covering hardware, software, and datasets.
+While many fragmented systems exist to share work, the Cloud presents an opportunity for everyone to share the exact same computational environment including hardware, software, and datasets.

 If Cloud Computing makes sense for you, then you’re in luck!
 The past decade has seen the development of many efforts to make Cloud computing, easier, faster, and more affordable.
 As each platform has their strengths and weaknesses, we will now discuss several opportunities and challenges that Cloud computing presents in the field of computational genomics.

 ### Benefits of Cloud Computing

 The state of Cloud computing is continually evolving.
-Here, we highlight three main current opportunities:
+Here, we highlight three main current benefits:

 1) **Sharing Workflows**

-The first opportunity is the increasing ease with which one can share and collaborate on research projects.
-Shown here is the History feature of [Galaxy](https://usegalaxy.org/) whereby one can share not only datasets but also every computational manipulation that was performed.
+The first major benefit is the increasing ease with which one can share and collaborate on research projects.
+Shown here is the History feature of [Galaxy](https://usegalaxy.org/).
+Using this, one can share not only what datasets they used but also every computational manipulation that was performed.

 ![](images/Galaxy_history.png)

-By sharing such a History, one can reproduce an analysis in its entirety, allowing collaborators to offer comments and extend upon the work.
+By sharing such a history, one can reproduce an analysis in its entirety, allowing collaborators to offer comments and extend upon the work with ease.

 2) **Sharing Workflows between Platforms**

-While sharing complete analysis histories is for the most part constrained to a particular software platform, a second opportunity that has arisen is the ability to share Workflows between platforms.
+While sharing complete analysis histories is for the most part constrained to a particular software platform, a second benefit that has arisen is the ability to share Workflows between platforms.

 Shown here is a diagram of a single cell analysis pipeline published by the Klarman Cell Observatory on Dockstore:

 ![](images/workflow.png)

-This higher level abstraction coupled with container technology allows this multistep analysis to be run with relative ease on supporting platforms like Terra and DNAnexus.
+This higher level abstraction coupled with container technology allows this multistep analysis to be run with relative ease on supporting platforms like Terra or DNAnexus.

-3) **Using Commondity Hardware**
+3) **Using Commodity Hardware**

-The third opportunity we highlight is the increasing ease by which one can provision commodity hardware at scale.
+The third Benefit we highlight is the increasing ease by which one can provision commodity hardware at scale.

 ![](images/cloud_Services.png)